hashicorp/terraform-provider-azurerm/website/docs/r/data_factory_trigger_schedule.html.markdown

 * `description` - (Optional) The Schedule Trigger's description.

-* `schedule` - (Optional) The recurrence schedule for the trigger.
-A trigger with a specified frequency value alters its recurrence based on a recurrence schedule.
-The schedule property contains modifications for the recurrence that are based on minutes, hours, weekdays, month days, and week number.
-A `schedule` block as documented below.
+* `schedule` - (Optional) A `schedule` block as defined below, which further specifies the recurrence schedule for the trigger.
+A schedule is capable of limiting or increasing the number of trigger executions specified by the `frequency` and `interval` properties.

 * `start_time` - (Optional) The time the Schedule Trigger will start.
 This defaults to the current time.
 The time will be represented in UTC.